 Economic Model & Incentives

-Algorand’s economic model is based on the PPoS consensus mechanism.
-Anyone with the required hardware can participate in transaction validation and block proposal by locking up a minimum of 1 ALGO.
-In order to become eligible to earn block rewards, users must stake at least 30,000 ALGO coins.
+Algorand’s economic model is built on its Pure Proof-of-Stake (PPoS) system.
+Anyone meeting hardware requirements can participate in validation and staking by locking up a minimum of 1 ALGO.
+To earn block rewards at least 30,000 ALGO need to be staked.

 Governance & Protocol Control